Q&A: Reform of EU farm policy

 How much does it cost?

-In 2010 the budget for direct farm payments (subsidies) and rural development - the twin "pillars" of the CAP - was 58bn euros (£48bn), out of a total EU budget of 123bn euros (that is 47% of the total).
-The direct payments alone totalled 43bn euros.
+In 2013 the budget for direct farm payments (subsidies) and rural development - the twin "pillars" of the CAP - is 57.5bn euros (£49bn), out of a total EU budget of 132.8bn euros (that is 43% of the total).
+Most of the CAP budget is direct payments to farmers.

-Regional aid - known as "cohesion" funds - was the next biggest item in the EU budget, getting 36bn euros.
+Regional aid - known as "cohesion" funds - is the next biggest item in the EU budget, getting 47bn euros.

 The CAP has been steadily falling as a proportion of the total EU budget for many years.
 In 1970, when food production was heavily subsidised, it accounted for 87% of the budget.

-For the new member states - including Bulgaria and Romania, which joined in 2007 - direct EU payments to farmers are being phased in gradually.
+For the EU's new member states, in Central and Eastern Europe, direct payments to farmers are being phased in gradually.